Marketing

 4. Integrate ethical and global perspectives in decision making.

-The Ph.D. in Business and Technology with a Marketing (MKT) specialization is a 56 credit (minimum) curriculum designed around four interrelated areas (core, specialization, minor, and research methods) and dissertation.
-The focus of the specialization is on marketing issues relating to strategic decision making, understanding consumer preferences and behaviors, and using data analytics for increasing the performance of the firm.
+The PhD in Business and Technology with a Marketing (MKT) specialization is a 74 credit (minimum) curriculum designed around several interrelated areas (i.e. foundational courses in the business disciplines, a major area of specialization, minor, and research methods) and the dissertation.
+The specialization focuses on marketing issues related to strategic decision-making, understanding consumer preferences and behaviors, and using data analytics to enhance theory, practice, and societal impact.

 Student Learning Outcomes